cogdog/truwriter/README.md

 You can copy and paste from that .txt file into the import field of the settings for TinyMCE Advanced (it's a small chunk of json).

 ## Relatively Cool New Features & Updates

+**Better Front End Editor**  Reduced reliance on special pages.
+The links to the random entry and the one use to get the edit link are no longer needed, and are handle now in the code.
+These pages should be deleted from your site.
+On an update to version 1.7 or later, you might have to go to **Settings** - **Permalinks** and just click save to update the url rules.
+Also the method for using the special link to edit an entry is now done in a single click.
+Much better!

 **Better Front End Editor** Customizer options for choosing a this or wider content layout.
 URLs for media that [WordPress natively can oembed](https://codex.wordpress.org/Embeds#Okay.2C_So_What_Sites_Can_I_Embed_From.3F) will now do so in the front end editor.